romanyad/romanyad/README.md

 <p>

-- Software Engineering - 3rd year @ Universiti Teknologi Malaysia. 🎓
+- Software Engineering - Final year @ Universiti Teknologi Malaysia. 🎓
 - Looking for opportunities and collaborations in the field of web developement. ✅
 - Seeking opportunities to work in a challenging environments and push my boundaries. 💪